MasterBuilder747/RandomPlanetGame/README.md

 Using some technolgy, the player must rebuild and inhabit to expand thier empire

-Empires can then interact with each other (not in this game, requires multiplaer connection, too high of a scope for this)
+Empires can then interact with each other (not in this game, requires multiplayer connection, too high of a scope for this)